 An underlooked strategy is to identify the keywords and pages that industry bodies rank for.

 You must know of an industry association in your business or your clients.

-For me there’s the Chartered institute of marketing, the Content Marketing Institute or the Direct Marketing Institute.
+There’s the Chartered Institute of marketing, the Content Marketing Institute or the Direct Marketing Institute.

 - Enter their URL into Ahrefs

 - Look at their top keywords in your country.

 - Filter by number of words; try 3.

 - Filter out their brand name in the exclude box